How SCFAs Influences Fiber to Support Gut Health and Metabolism

 This microbial fermentation process explains why fiber quality and diversity matter more than fiber quantity alone.

-For a foundational explanation of how prebiotics initiate this process, see:
+For a foundational explanation of how prebiotics initiate this process, see "How Prebiotics Support the Gut Microbiome, Digestion, and Overall Health."

-For a clear comparison of how prebiotics and probiotics play different but complementary roles in this pathway, see:
+For a clear comparison of how prebiotics and probiotics play different but complementary roles in this pathway, see "What’s the Difference Between Prebiotics and Probiotics and Why They Matter."

 SCFAs and the Gut Barrier

-One of the most critical roles of SCFAs—especially butyrate—is supporting the intestinal barrier.
+One of the most critical roles of SCFAs, especially butyrate, is supporting gut barrier and intestinal lining health.

 Butyrate: